 Greetings from Airlineville.
 On the surface, it was another quiet week for our fine residents, but underneath, there was more action than you might think.

 The Eagle extended its effort to shun small cities while the Widget did all sorts of housecleaning.
-The Animal made … Read the post
+The Animal made his holiday plans while both … Read the post

 Southwest used to be an airline that added dots in the Continental US to its route map at a torrid pace, but that hasn’t happened in a long time.
 After the AirTran merger settled, Southwest’s new cities focused on flying over the water — think the Caribbean, Mexico, and most … Read the post